ffund/intro-ml-tss21/slides/1-intro-ml.md

 * There is no "good" data available to train the model.
 * The model can be "tricked", with potentially severe consequences.
 * Need to audit or explain the output.
-* Expects human empathy, expert creativity.
+* Expects human empathy, creativity, insight.

 :::